Vincentelias/github-webhook-listener/README.md

-# GitHub Webhook Listener
+# Github Webhook Server

-This is a simple GitHub Webhook Listener built with Node.js that listens for webhook events from a GitHub repository.
-When a push event occurs, it executes a specified shell script to automate tasks, such as pulling the latest code and rebuilding Docker containers.
-This is a simple alternative for complex CI/CD pipelines.
-With this setup, you can simply push to the main branch and deploy to production!
+A simple Node.js server that listens for Github webhook calls and executes a script in the corresponding project folder.
+Perfect for automated deployments on your own server.
+Includes Telegram notifications for deployment status updates.

+## Features

+- Validates Github webhook signatures
+- Executes deployment scripts
+- Sends deployment notifications via Telegram (success, errors, starts)
+- Easy to configure and use

+## How it works

+When Github...

 ## Table of Contents